How to add a BFM dashboard to your platform

 - Accounts for how their values might change.

 This is called data standardization, and it is why knowing how your customers are looking to use their data and how that data behaves is crucial to creating a BFM dashboard.
-By standardizing data coming from multiple sources, you can build dashboards that use a single interface or API to present that information in a way that provides value.
+By standardizing data coming from multiple sources, you can build dashboards that use a single interface to present that information in a way that provides value.

 4. What type of BFM dashboard adds the most value? 📊